 The maximization is broadened to consider all possible events \( A \).
 This increases the set over which the maximum is taken.
 Because \( \Psi \) is only a subset of all possible events, maximizing over all events \( A \) (which includes \( \Psi \)) will result in a value that is at least as large as the maximum over \( \Psi \).
-In other words, extending the set of possible events can only make the maximum greater or the same.
+In other words, extending the set of possible events can only increase the maximum.

 This is true because the total variation distance \( TV(P \parallel Q) \) for any particular pair \( P \) and \( Q \) cannot be smaller than the minimum total variation distance across all pairs.
-We recall that, by definition, the total variation of two probability distributions $P, Q$ is the largest possible difference between the probabilities that the two probability distributions can assign to the same event $A$. \end{proof}
+We recall that, by definition, the total variation of two probability distributions $P, Q$ is the largest possible difference between the probabilities that the two probability distributions can assign to the same event $A$.

+Since the total variation distance $TV$ gives values in the interval $[0, 1]$, the lower bound cannot exceed $1/2$.
+This is expected.
+In a binary hypothesis test with equal priors, a decision rule corresponding to random guessing would yield $P_e = 1/2$.
+Consequently, the optimal probability of error (the minimum over all decision rules $\Psi$) must lie in the interval $[0, 1/2]$. \end{proof}

+We note that, through this derivation, we have recovered Le Cam's standard result (see \citep{le2012asymptotic,yu1997assouad} Lemma 1]).

 Next, we prove a lemma that will be useful for the follow-up proofs.

 \begin{lemma} Consider a random variable $a$ such that $\mathbb{E}[a] = 1$.
 Then:

 \end{lemma}